Thanks to the Consumer Protection Act (CPA), South Africans are among the most protected consumers in the world.

 To get first-hand experience of these trading practices, I recently visited two Chinese malls – China Mall Durban, in the old Wheel shopping centre building, and Durban China City in Springfield Park.

 I bought an R18 pair of earphones from a shop called Easy Go, and when I asked for a receipt, I was given one with the following words on it: “No return, no refound [sic].”

 At another shop I bought a bag, and was given a receipt which doesn’t reveal the name of the shop and had no mention of VAT.
 At a third shop, The God of Wealth Store, I was given a professional-looking receipt for my R37 purchases, with each item listed and priced.

 At Durban China City, I bought a R50 scarf, and when no receipt was handed over, I asked for one, and got a handwritten one with no information on it other than the date and the price.
 Essentially, a useless piece of paper, as it doesn’t record what I bought from where.

 I did get a receipt from Trumper Trading, but only when I asked for it.

 I bought a selection of smallish items – not listed on the receipt – for R64.
 At the bottom of the receipt are the words “No exchange, no refund, no guarantee” and – my personal favourite – “no service”.

-I raised the issue with then National Consumer Commissioner Mamodupi Mohlala-Mulaudzi.
-She confirmed that signs which stated a blanket “no guarantee, no refund and no exchange” were misleading, as suppliers only had the right to apply that policy in cases where goods were returned by customers because they were unwanted, rather than defective.
+I raised the issue with then-national consumer commissioner Mamodupi Mohlala-Mulaudzi.
+She confirmed that signs which stated a blanket “no guarantee, no refund and no exchange” were misleading, as suppliers only had the right to apply that policy in cases in which goods were returned by customers because they were unwanted, rather than defective.

-“Clearly this is an untenable situation… I would appreciate a statement from the NCC, about what, if any, action the commission intends to take in the interests of protecting South African consumers by enforcing the CPA.”
+“Clearly this is an untenable situation… I would appreciate a statement from the NCC about what, if any, action the commission intends to take in the interests of protecting consumers by enforcing the CPA.”